dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/index.md

 ## Entity Framework 6

 Entity Framework 6 (EF6) is a tried and tested data access technology with many years of features and stabilization.
 It first released in 2008, as part of .NET Framework 3.5 SP1 and Visual Studio 2008 SP1.
-Starting with the EF4.1 release it has shipped as the [EntityFramework NuGet package](https://www.nuget.org/packages/EntityFramework/) - currently on of the most popular packages on NuGet.org.
+Starting with the EF4.1 release it has shipped as the [EntityFramework NuGet package](https://www.nuget.org/packages/EntityFramework/) - currently one of the most popular packages on NuGet.org.

 EF6 continues to be a supported product, and will continue to see bug fixes and minor improvements for some time to come.